piroor/tweet.sh/README.md

 Note that you have to include the user's screen name manually if it is needed.
 This command does not append it automatically.

-### `upload`: uploads a file. (deprecated)
+### `upload`: uploads an image file. (deprecated)

-Today the `post` command supports uploading files together with the posting body, thus you don't need to upload files by your hand.
+Today the `post` command supports uploading image files together with the posting body, thus you don't need to upload files by your hand.
 This command is still available for backward compatibility.

  * Parameters
-   * 1st argument: absolute path to a local file.
+   * 1st argument: absolute path to a local image file.
  * Standard output
    * [A JSON string of the uplaod result](https://dev.twitter.com/rest/media/uploading-media).
  * Example